 Figure 5.
 VM storage policy for the SAP HANA persistence

 The vSAN storage policy requirements are:

 Note: With RAID 1, each storage object has two replicas.

 The optimal number depends on the number of available disk groups and capacity disks.
 The minimum (default) is 1 and the maximum is 12.

-Linux LVM distributes the logical volumes that the application uses across multiple physical devices—in our case, vSAN devices.
+Linux LVM distributes the logical volumes that the application uses across multiple physical devices, in this case, vSAN devices.
 We recommend distributing the persistence for the data device across eight physical devices and distributing the persistence for the log device across four physical devices.

 After the devices have been added to the VM, perform the following steps in Linux to partition the devices and add them to LVM:

-This command creates new LVM partitions on the devices, for example, /dev/sdb1.
-These partitions can be used as physical devices in LVM.
+This command creates LVM partitions on the devices, for example, /dev/sdb1.
+The partitions can be used as physical devices in LVM.

 Repeat this command for every device that you create for the SAP HANA persistence.

 pvcreate /dev/sdb1 /dev/sdc1 /dev/sdd1 /dev/sde1 /dev/sdf1 /dev/sdg1 /dev/sdh1 /dev/sdi1 /dev/sdj1 /dev/sdk1 /dev/sdl1 /dev/sdm1